xXjojojXx/7D2D-efficient-base-repair/README.md

 Yes, but be aware of the following points:

+* This mod is not EAC compatible

-* EfficientBaseRepair does not check if the block you are trying to repair is inside you land claim or not
+* EfficientBaseRepair does not check if the block you are trying to repair is inside you land claim or not.
+It can repair blocks much far away than the maximum distance covered by you land claim block.

-* Concurrency access to the loot container of EfficientBaseRepair might be broken, and cause items duplication
+* Block finding is done on server side and might be expensive for big structures (so tell your friends to avoid spamming the refresh button at the same time)

 ### Can I use this mod on UndeadLegacy or DarknessFalls ?

 No test was made on such mods but as it implement a custom UI it might not be compatible.

-Upvote [this github issue](link/to/issue) to manifest your interest about his feature.
+Upvote this github issues to manifest your interest about [Undead Legacy](https://github.com/VisualDev-FR/7D2D-efficient-base-repair/issues/1) or [DarknessFalls](https://github.com/VisualDev-FR/7D2D-efficient-base-repair/issues/2) compatibility.

 ### I was going for a trip in wasteland for hours, and when I came back my base was not repaired what happened ?